robbiemeyer/robbiemeyer.github.io/_projects/kik-data.md

 The challenge was to figure out how to identify which data points were bad for a similar dataset without the good/bad labels.

-I fantastic time working on this problem with my team.
-The problem was interesting; I learned a lot and had fun doing it.
+I had a fantastic time working on this problem with my team.
+The problem was interesting, I learned a lot and had fun doing it.
 We ended up creating a solution that was able to identify the spammers with 99.98% accuracy and won the challenge.